 To begin, open your image in GIMP and then choose File » Export As from the File menu.
 The save file dialogue box will appear as a result of this action.
 After that, click the export button and give your file a new name.

 This will bring up options for exporting images.
-You can choose the compression level for jpeg files to reduce file size.
+For example, you can choose the compression level for jpeg files to reduce file size.
 Finally, save the optimized image file by clicking the export option.

-TinyPNG is a free web software.
+TinyPNG is free web software.
 It reduces the size of your PNG files using a sophisticated lossy compression approach.
-You simply need to go to their website and upload your photos (simple drag & drop).
+Then, you simply need to go to their website and upload your photos (simple drag & drop).

 They’ll compress the image and send you a link to download it.
 TinyJPG, their sister website, you can use it to compress JPEG images.

 They also have an Adobe Photoshop extension.
-You can use these in our image editing process because it combines the best of TinyPNG and TinyJPG inside Photoshop.
+In our image editing process, you can use these because it combines the best of TinyPNG and TinyJPG inside Photoshop.